 As the air turns colder and the days get shorter, we prepare for winter.
-For many of us, that means stocking up on tissues, hand sanitizer, and getting that all-important flu shot.
+For many of us, that means stocking up on tissues, hand sanitizer, vitamin C and flu shots.
 But for clear aligner patients, cold and flu season poses a unique set of challenges.
-That’s because removing Invisalign trays to eat and drink (one of the primary joys of invisible braces) increases your exposure to harmful bacteria that elevates your risk for cold and flu during the winter months.
+That’s because removing your trays increases your exposure to harmful bacteria, elevating your risk for cold and flu during the long winter’s night.

 While completely avoiding all germs and viruses is unrealistic, there are steps that everyone, especially people who are straightening their teeth with invisible braces, can take to reduce their exposure to germs and viruses.
 Here are my five best tips for clear aligner wellness during cold and flu season.

 - Keep your workplaces and personal spaces clean

 - Drink lots of water

 This is obvious advice, but we’re leading with it because it can’t be emphasized enough.
 Wash your hands often, especially before you do anything with your trays.
 Cold and flu germs have an easy enough time getting to us when we aren’t handling mini petri dishes whenever we want to snack or eat a meal.